BRADIO: History

 In 2010, The Movie Archives' Takaaki Shingyoji and Yuki Tanabe formed BRADIO with Soichi Ohyama (ex-Gold End), Ryosuke Sakai (ex-Gold End), and Takahiro Kitazawa (ex-Awesome Dude).
 That same year in December, they released their first demo and played in their first live concert.
 In April 2012, they released their second demo.
-In June 2012, Takahiro left the band and they were left with the current line up.
+In June 2012, Takahiro left the band and they were left with the line up that lasted until 2018.

 They signed with D&S Records and released their first mini album, Diamond Pops, in October 2013.
 Bradio released their second mini-album, Swipe Times, in July 2014 under Hero Music Entertainment.
 Their first single "Otona Hit Parade/Step In Time" was released in November 2014.
 At the beginning of 2015, their single, "Flyers", was used as the opening theme song for the anime Death Parade.

 On June 3, 2015, Bradio released their first full-length album, Power of Life.
 Their single "Hotel Alien", released on November 11, 2015, was used as the opening of the anime Peeping Life Season 1.
 Their first ballad single "Gift" was released on June 1, 2016.
-The single is used to expressed how to say thank you for all children to their mothers.
-The second track, "Bring it on", is used in the Square Enix game Rungun-Cannonball for smartphones.
+The single was intended to express a thank you from all children to their mothers.
+Later that month, their song "Bring it on" was used in the Square Enix mobile game Rungun-Cannonball.
 Their single "Back to the Funk" was released on November 11, 2016.
 Their second album, Freedom, was released on January 18, 2017.

-Their first major single "La pa Paradise" was released on October 11, 2017.
-This single is the first major single after they moved to the Warner Music Japan label.

-On January 15, 2018, Bradio announced on their website, that drummer Yuki Tanabe will leave the band.
+The band released the single"La pa Paradise" on October 11, 2017.
+As this was their first single released after their move to the Warner Music Japan label, the band designates it as their first major single.
+On January 15, 2018, Bradio announced on their website, that drummer and founding member Yuki Tanabe would be leaving the band.

 Bradio performed internationally for the first time at A-Kon 2018 in Fort Worth, Texas.
-They returned to the United States to perform at Otakon in Washington, D.C. on July 24, 2019.

-They released their third album, and their major-label debut YES on July 4, 2018, and their fourth album Joyful Style on April 21, 2021.
-They will release their 5th album, Dancehall Magic, on May 3, 2023.
+They returned to the United States to perform at Otakon in Washington, D.C., on July 24, 2019.
+They released their third album and their first under a major label YES on July 4, 2018, and their fourth album Joyful Style on April 21, 2021.

+In April 2023, their song "Soul Galaxy" was featured as the second opening theme for the anime Yu-Gi-Oh!
+Go Rush!!.
+The song was later featured as a single for their fifth album, Dancehall Magic, which released on May 3, 2023.
+Later that year, their single "Fanfare" was used as the opening theme song for the anime adaptation of Reborn as a Vending Machine, I Now Wander the Dungeon.